 However, specialized ChatGPT alternatives like Paperpal are structured and data-backed, which sharpen reasoning instead of drowning you.
 You can channel your effort into focused, credible outputs that are easier to finalize without distractions.

 Achieving precise, publication-ready outputs requires a lot of back-and-forth prompting on GPT-5.
-You can save this effort by using guided, domain-specific AI like ChatGPT for academic writing, which understands the academic context and gives you subject-specific suggestions.
+You can save this effort by using guided, domain-specific ChatGPT alternative for academic writing, Paperpal, which understands the academic context and gives you subject-specific suggestions.

 Input Text: “Motivated by the need to highlight the need for employing AI in battling the COVID-19 Crisis, this survey summarizes the current state of AI applications in clinical administrations while battling COVID-19.”